Hbindra11/devops-labs/week03_docker/README.md

 - Understand the purpose and advantages of containerization (vs. VMs)
 - Install and configure Docker & Docker Compose locally
-- Containerize a simple Node.js application
+- Containerize simple Node.js and JavaScript applications
-- Use Docker Compose to run a multi-container stack (app + database)
+- Use Docker Compose to run a multi-container stack (frontend + backend + database)
+- Explore Docker networking and volumes for data persistence
-- Push images to Docker Hub
+- Build and push custom images to Docker Hub
 - Strengthen Linux knowledge through hands-on troubleshooting

 ---